superbobry/blog/drafts/pyspark-tensorflow.md

 However, since `collections._NumericColumn` is before `object` in the MRO, pickle would always use its`__reduce__` implementation and **not** the default one in `object`.
-Note also that `collections._NumericColumn.__reduce__` has no idea about the higher levels of the hierarchy it is part of, and will therefore try to pickle the instance is if it was just a `collections._NumericColumn`.
+Note also that `collections._NumericColumn.__reduce__` has no idea about the lower levels of the hierarchy it is part of, and will therefore try to pickle the instance as if it was just a `collections._NumericColumn`.

 ```python
 >>> serialized = pickle.dumps(*feature_columns)